Students Experience Indonesia through CELS J-Term Trip

 story by: Todd McLeish

 More than 100 colleagues and former students were in attendance last month as the University of Rhode Island’s College of the Environment and Life Sciences inducted Professor Paul Cohen into its hall of fame.
-The Narragansett resident was recognized for his 47-year career studying E. coli and for his teaching and mentorship of numerous graduate students who have gone on to have highly successful careers.

 University of Rhode Island senior Christopher Caisse has already worked with the Environmental Protection Agency and four Rhode …